hector-sola/github-slideshow/_posts/0000-01-02-hector-sola.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to our HectorSola slide!"
 ---
 This is hector.sola's slide
 Use the left arrow to go back!